Diffusion on hierarchical systems of weakly-coupled networks: Case of many coupled networks

-Until now we have been considering the model of two coupled networks.
-We may easily show \cite{suplemental} that our approach is also valid for any system of $m$ weakly coupled networks i.e., for NoNs.
-Then, instead of equation (\ref{eq:eq}) one gets
+Until now we have considered models of two coupled sub-networks.
+We can easily demonstrate (see. \ref{sec:non}) that our approach is valid for any system of $m$ weakly coupled networks.
+Then, Eq. (\ref{eq:NNON}) includes a sum over $m$ networks and $p_c^{(a\,b)}$ is a symmetrical inter-network connectivity matrix (with zeros at the diagonal and small off-diagonal elements).
+Assuming that our system of weakly coupled networks forms a connected graph one gets instead of Eq. (\ref{eq:fick}) the following coarse-grained equation for number of particles in each network